gabrielprincet/Python-Asset-Management-Project/README.md

 Follow these 3 steps:

 1. Download the project
-Click the green ‘Code’ button at the top right of this GitHub page.
+Click the green "Code" button at the top right of this GitHub page.

-Select ‘Download ZIP’.
+Select "Download ZIP".

 Once the download is complete, extract (unzip) the folder to your desktop.